Sweet Discord

 Lost Recipes exemplifies one of virtual reality’s most compelling features.
 If this had been a console game, I would have despised it.
 The extra novelty of cleaning my own dishes with reasonable motion controls while learning about ancient history made this game much more enjoyable than I could have expected.
 Regrettably, it’s incredibly brief.
 I wish I could have spent more time in the kitchen preparing meals from other old civilizations.
 I’m hoping Schell Games can make amends in the future with a DLC pack or a sequel.
 Either way, I’m looking forward to it.

 Although it is low-poly, it seems to be enough.
 If a game like this can make me salivate over my food, it’s obviously doing something good.
+The physics are a little wonky, and I don’t like for the lack of freedom of movement, but the controls are straightforward and quick.

 The whole game is spoken by what I believe are locals, who patiently explain their traditional recipes in a way that is both instructive and never patronizing.
+Considering the genre, the idea of Lost Recipes is really rather entertaining.
+I’m simply disappointed that it can be defeated in less one hour.

 Oculus Quest 2’s Lost Recipes is now available.